Heinz Kohut: Between Analysis and Restoration

 In 1971, just after the publication of The Analysis of the Self, Kohut was diagnosed with lymphoma or lymphatic cancer.
 The cancer spread slowly but was mostly kept under control until 1977.
 Just when he had enjoyed the moment of greatest glory, he was confronted by a disease that was totally out of his control.
 Due to his disease he would turn down most invitations to speak, including a chance to speak at Harvard University, and to deliver the Freud lecture in Vienna.
 He also gave up his talks at Princeton University, but he did speak regularly at the University of Cincinnati, which bestowed upon him an honorary degree in November 1973.

 In 1973, a banquet was arranged for Kohut's 60th birthday, which turned into a conference on self psychology.
-Among the participants were such people as Alexander Mitscherlich from Frankfurt, Paul Parin from Zurich and Jacques Palaci from Paris, as well as many psychoanalysts from the United States, including e.g. René Spitz from Denver.
+Among the participants were such people as Alexander Mitscherlich from Frankfurt, Paul Parin from Zürich and Jacques Palaci from Paris, as well as many psychoanalysts from the United States, including e.g. René Spitz from Denver.
 The distinguished historian of Vienna, Carl Schorske from Princeton was a featured speaker.
 The high point was a banquet, with John Gedo as the speaker.
 Kohut himself would respond to Gedo's speech by delivering a speech which he had spent months preparing and which he had memorized and presented as a spontaneous response to Gedo.
-It was later published with the title “The Future of Psychoanalysis.”
+It was later published with the title "The Future of Psychoanalysis."

 In Strozier's view, Kohut's illness forced him to think for himself and resulted in several breakthroughs in his career as a theorist of psychoanalysis.
 He came to the conclusion that many analysts had been shaming their analysands in the guise of offering interpretations, that neurotic pathology was only a cover for narcissistic problems, that idealization was not a form of defense, that everyone needs mirroring, and that rage is a byproduct of the disintegration of the self.
 He broke free from classical metapsychology and formed his own, general psychology, with the self as its center.
 This would be self-psychology in its broad sense.
 The approaching death forced Kohut to think with his own brains.
 He knew that he was shaking psychoanalysis in its core, and he was afraid he would not have the time to finish his revolutionary job.
 By and large he stopped reading psychoanalytic literature, saying either that others say things better than him or that they write things that are no good.
 He devoted his time to his own writing, to listening to music and reading about the arts.